This DIY Garage Workbench is the perfect mobile, multifunctional build to organize your garage and complete your

 - Organizing and storing power tools and other household/garage items on the lower shelves

 - Functioning as an outfeed for a table saw

-This BEAST measures in at 73 1/2 by 37 1/2 inches and 34 1/4 inches tall.
+This BEAST measures in at app.
+73 1/2 by 37 1/2 inches and 34 inches tall.
 It is mobile so I can move it around as I need to on the four 5 inch locking casters that can handle 220 lbs each.

 Here is the before space in our messy garage…being transparent here.
 The space still needs some work but it definitely spruced it up some.

 *This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 I started out with Shanty 2 Chic’s plans then I added a few extras to make it my own.
 If you would like the printables plans click th image below.

 TOOLS FOR DIY GARAGE WORKBENCH